HumbleSmarts/Portfolio/README.md

 You will need `node.js` and `git` installed globally on your machine.

+## Features

+📖 Multi-Page Layout

+🎨 Styled with React-Bootstrap and Css with easy to customize colors

+📱 Fully Responsive

 ## 🛠 Installation and Setup Instructions

 1. Installation: `npm install`